indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 be used if the edge of the frame contains artifacts or dark areas.

 2. **Selection** - It uses the centroid of a small area around the star with a specified radius to detect the drift.
 An average from given number of stars is used.
-This is universal methodthat should work in most of the cases.
+This is universal method that should work in most of the cases.
 It is resilient to hot pixels, hot lines and hot columns. **Selection** has several configuration parameters, selection center given by *Selection X*, *Selection Y* and *Radius* all in pixels.
 If single star is used, it has one additional parameter *Subframe* used for better performance.
 This is an integer number meaning how many radii